thili-wasu/python-intro-course/projectList.md

 - CERRA files: `/data/paugam/CDS/CERRA`. see .py file in directory for example f how to load CERRA data.

 ## 2.3.
-Vegetation Map Analysis
+Vegetation and Terrain Map Analysis
 **objectives** The objectives are to compare atmospheric data, cover map/topography use in the atmospheric model, and fuel/topography map data used in fire model.
 In particular, we are interested in plotting covariance matrix to observe variables dependence.
 ![M3 fuel Model](Data/fuelModel_M3.png)

 **tasks:** a non-exhaustive list of tasks to perform:
+- in MesoMNH files:
     - read atmospheric data (wind, temperature, relative humidity) from M3 model
     - read cover map used in MESONH. you need to concatenate all coverXXX variable from the PGDM3.nc file in one map.
 The cover map are from the ecoclimap dataset (see [here](https://www.umr-cnrm.fr/surfex/spip.php?article219
 ) for the list of the cover map).
-- read topography and compute slope
+    - read topography and compute aspect and slope. use topography from both the MesoNH file (srtm 250m) and the high resolution 30m srtm file (see data section below for where to find the data).
-- read fuel model map that will be used in fire model.
-The map are available in LCP tif file.
+- read data that will be used in fire model.
+The map are available in LCP tif file, see data section below.
 - resample LCP data to MESONH grid using [rasterio.warp.reproject](https://rasterio.readthedocs.io/en/stable/api/rasterio.warp.html#rasterio.warp.reproject), see example in [05a-GIS-rasterio.ipynb](05a-GIS-rasterio.ipynb)
 - mask the burn area
 - output in a geopandas data frame for all pixel in the burn area: